Data lakes vs. data warehouses: choosing the right architecture

 When to Use a Data Lake

-• Machine Learning & AI: Raw data is essential for training robust and accurate models.
+• Machine Learning & AI: Raw data fuels model training.

-• Big Data Processing: Ideal for handling diverse data sources, such as data from IoT devices and social media platforms.
+• Big Data Processing: Handles diverse sources like IoT and social media.

 When to Use a Data Warehouse

-• Business Intelligence: Powering dashboards, KPIs, and standardized reports.
+• Business Intelligence: Powers dashboards and standardized reports.

-2. Data Warehouse: Used to process and structure key datasets for specific analytics needs.
+2. Data Warehouse: Processes key datasets for analytics.

 “Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.” — Geoffrey Moore